SoulHarsh007/nia-feature-list/README.md

 Example: `&play [song name or url]`

-This command play the [song name or url] in vc
+This command plays the [song name or url] in vc

 ### queue